Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 a) Log in on URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.

-b) Go to SETTINGS (on top bar) and choose SSO Settings down at the bottom of the list.
+b) Go to SETTINGS (on top bar) and choose **Integration** where you will find all the information you need for the following steps.

 ![](/_images/doc2/infor sso/DOC2-Settings-Integration.png){ loading=lazy }

-Here you will find all the information you need for the following steps

 c) Download the certificate